g-d-4/An_Investigation_into_the_Auralization_of_Moving_Sound_Sources_Using_a_Kalman-Filter-THESIS_REPO/README.md

 kalman_filter.py -> Contains 2 funtions, one to implement a single iteration of the Kalman filter implementation described in our thesis, and one to run the Kalman filter across the length of the measurement signal

+P_ss_est_svd.py -> Contains a funtion to compute the steady state process error covariance matrix to be used as an initial estimate of the process noise covariance matrix used in the Kalman filter implementation

 wh_noise_kalman_run.py -> The Kalman filter implementation applied to the recorded moving white noise signal in order to auralize the same

 ip_speech.py -> The Kalman filter implementation applied to the recorded moving speech signal in order to auralize the same

 ip_sine.py -> The Kalman filter implementation applied to the recorded moving sine signal in order to auralize the same

+test_and_eval.py -> Contains code to evaluate our Kalman filter implementation.
+The correlation analysis and plotting of spectrograms are detialed here, along with code necessary to generate stereo audio files using sf.write()
+All the code necessary to plot the desired spectrograms / correlation analysis plots are commented out to avoid generating numerous plots simultaneously

 PS: All the audio files are read in as arrays using np.load() as the signals were previously stored as np arrays using sf.read() and then written to binary files using np.save()/ np.savez() for increased portability